sajao/CrisisLex/src-collect/README.md

 Contents of this directory
 ==========================
-(Work-in-Progress) The director contains scripts that allows anyone to easily collect tweets using CrisisLex.
+The director contains scripts that allows anyone to easily collect tweets using CrisisLex.
 This can be done in two ways:

 Simple data collection
 ----------------------